qedgroup/CGDV.github.io/userGuidance/index.md

 * Flourish

 Publish your Flourish visual.

 <img width = "400" src="img/flourish_share.png">

 Under "More options", find the iframe embed code.

 <img width = "400" src="img/flourish_embed.png">

 Copy and paste embded code into embed code box on CDGV.

 ### Customized visualization

+If you created advanced visualization using tools such as D3.
+Please upload your visualizaton to your own Github page, and use iframe tag (e.g.(
+"""
+<iframe> width="1200" height="1500" frameborder="0" src="your visual source" </iframe>
+"""
+) in embed code section on CGDV.

 # Having Problem to upload?